mweel1/usa_high_level/animal-agency/ownership-tracking/index.md

 ## Transfer of ownership

-At any-time the owner can transfer the chip to another owner where they would become the owner.
+At any-time the owner can transfer the chip to another owner where they would become the owner via e-mail address if they were allowed to purchase animals.

 ## Finding Lost Animals